djordjepmihajlovic/PyKnot/README.md

 -modtyp: takes in the required machine learning model.
 Options: NN, DT, LR

 -pdct: takes in the prediction being made. "class" arguments correspond to classification of knots, whereas other invariants/codes can be specified.
-For example, -pred dowker will return a training on dowker code prediction capability.
+For example, "dowker" will return a training on dowker code prediction capability.
-Options: class, dowker, jones, quantumA2
+Options: class, dowker, v2, v3, jones, quantumA2
--p:
--m:
--d:
--t:

 ## +  Additions :

 The following additions have been implemented into the existing framework in the new PyTorch version:

-* Prediction (-pred): new code capability to compute other prediction types other than standard class predicition, such as XYZ coordinate to SIGWRITHE predicitions
+* Prediction (-pdct): new code capability to compute other prediction types other than standard class predicition, such as XYZ coordinate to SIGWRITHE predicitions
-    * "std" (standard classification prediction) - [x]
-    * "dual" ('dual' classification prediction e.g. StA2XYZ) - [x]

 * Generative models (nn_generative_models.py): Torch.nn generative modules
-    * VariationalAutoencoder(pl.LightningModule) - [x]
+    * VariationalAutoencoder(pl.LightningModule)
-    * Autoencoder(pl.LightningModule) - [x]
+    * Autoencoder(pl.LightningModule)

+* Concept Bottle neck models (nn_concept_models.py): Torch.nn concept modules
+    * ConceptNN(pl.LightningModule)
+    * OnlyConceptNN(pl.LightningModule)

 * ml_models.py: other machine learning methods
-    * Decision tree - [-]
+    * Decision trees
-    * Logistic Regression - [-]
-    * Linear Regression - [-]

 ## - Removals :